yogsbags/pl-india-lead-gen-engine/04_PHANTOMBUSTER_INTEGRATION_GUIDE.md

-# PhantomBuster Integration Guide for PL Capital Lead Generation
+# PhantomBuster Integration Guide for Lead Generation

 **Purpose**: Comprehensive guide for integrating PhantomBuster into the lead generation workflow